JoshB1026/Portfolio/README.md

 This project focuses on analysing a simulated dataset of user data within gaming.
 From this analysis I will look to extract valuable insight that and use it to recommend actionable decisions.

 This dataset includes a range of gameplay metrics and demographic information, as listed below:

--Age
--Gender
+- Age
+- Gender
--Game Genre Preferences
+- Game Genre Preferences
--Weekly Playtime (derived from average game session length, and sessions played weekly) -In game purchase activity
+- Weekly Playtime (derived from average game session length, and sessions played weekly)
+- In game purchase activity
--Game Difficulty
+- Game Difficulty
--Achievements Unlocked
+- Achievements Unlocked
--Time of day preference
+- Time of day preference
--Geographic location
+- Geographic location
--Player Level
+- Player Level

 The data analysis I will use combines both descriptive and predictive modelling techniques such as Linear Regression to examine the relationship between Age and playtime per week.